Frequently Asked Questions

 Fridge full of food but nothing for dinner?
 83% of our customers are telling us that their meal prep results have improved while utilizing a seasons worth of CSA Market Boxes.
 We offer great resources to our members including our well acclaimed Private Facebook Group where members share tips, and ideas to support you in using up all the contents from your box.

-We also offer some fantastic weekly food education that comes right to your inbox each week.
+We also offer some fantastic food education that comes right to your inbox.
 Your life can become a bit easier as you grow and learn with us from season to season.
 Therefore you won’t be scrambling as often to get dinner on the table!

 What do I get?